 Much like one would build a wall in a brick by brick manner, extreme liberals are succeeding by taking small victories and consolidating them.
-In a previous post I discussed how feelings vs logic is usually ending up.
+In a previous post, I discussed how feelings vs logic are usually ending up.

 To continue a little on that I now wish to discuss the perspective of a conservative.

 Nowadays we hear a lot about how many minorities are still being oppressed by a select few.
 The select few oppressors in question usually have no common denominator or affiliation aside from being considered to be lunatics or driven by an intolerant attitude after the said incidents of hate perpetrated.

 In a stark contrast to this, whenever a so-called minority commits a similar hate crime, then the world will act shocked for a brief moment, and then quietly forget.
 This is not just a natural absence of memory, this is a forceful deletion of events so as to avoid being stamped with another label of subtly trying to incite anger or separatism.

 I personally have had my patience run very thin while listening to the so-called minorities whine, pout and complain because, at this present time, the minorities have become the majority as a collective in their message that they are the oppressed.
 I am personally not a racist or a bigot.
 I prefer dialogue and discussion so that all can understand but instead, I see people being shouted down or labelled by crazies or the real conservatives must in some instances speak in hushed tones out of fear of retribution.